 In 2015, she published a feature on Nicaragua’s evolving education initiatives, how government-led campaigns affected literacy and jobs, and the fallout from Iran-Contra.
 The project was the result of a week on the ground in places like Managua and San Juan del Sur, which later led to additional reporting in 2018 on the violent clashes between protesters and police across the country.

-Melanie has a background in Middle Eastern studies and Journalism from Brigham Young University, and has worked on a small number of political campaigns, including the 2008 Senate run-off election in Georgia.
+Melanie has a background in Middle Eastern studies and Journalism from Brigham Young University and worked on the 2008 Senate run-off election in Georgia.